 A lack of social skills can contribute to poor academic performance, causing problem behaviors in class and dropping grades.
-We’ll show you how to teach social skills just as you teach math, science, and writing using evidence-based SEL techniques in your classroom.
+We’ll show you how to teach social skills just as you teach math, science, and writing using evidence-based SEL techniques.

 Kids develop similar social skills to those around them as they observe others’ actions and behaviors.
 Pairing students with peer mentors of the same age makes learning social skills feel less like a lesson.